czoczo/cavu/README.md

 ## Intrigued?
 A couple of options:
+- Read about [features](https://casavue.app/about/features/) of CasaVue.
 - Having access to running K8s?
 Try a [quick install](https://casavue.app/deployment/quick_start/).
-- Read about the [features](https://casavue.app/about/features/) of CasaVue.
-- See [CasaVue in action](https://demo.casavue.app) based on the services listed on [Awesome-Selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) GitHub repo.
+- Further explore project by visiting [documentation](https://casavue.app/about/overview/).